 Adoptive transfer of pathogen-specific donor-derived T cells is to date the most promising and feasible immunotherapeutic strategy in transplant recipients restoring the lacking T-cell function.
-Its potential as prophylactic or therapeutic treatment has been demonstrated for viral infections after transplantation.
-We recently initiated a clinical trial of adoptive T-cell therapy for treatment-refractory viral infections with cytomegalovirus, Epstein Barr virus and adenovirus after HSCT using the cytokine capture assay® (Miltenyi Biotec) at the University Hospital of Basel (ClinTrials ID NCTO2007356), which is so far unique in Switzerland.
+Its potential as prophylactic or therapeutic treatment for viral infections after transplantation has been demonstrated.

 We have pioneered virus-specific T-cell therapies in Switzerland.
 In a phase I/II study, in which we assess the feasibility of directly isolated virus-specific T cells using the cytokine capture assay, we test their safety in patients with treatment-refractory adenovirus, cytomegalovirus or Epstein-Barr virus infections after allogeneic hematopoietic cell transplantation (Clin Trials ID NCTO2007356).
 Currently, ten patients of which five patients each received CMV or EBV virus- specific T cells have been included.
 We are currently working on an improved cell expansion protocol for clinical use (Fig. 2).

 In December 2019, the University of Basel has received the grant to establish the National Center of Competence (NCCR) in Research “AntiResist”, directed by the Biozentrum.
 Together with researchers at the Biozentrum, and the D-BSSE we will establish a unique interdisciplinary center for the development of new strategies in the fight against antibiotic-resistant pathogens (https://nccr-antiresist.ch/).